publications

 We present a dataset and introduce a new benchmark for *amodal* layout estimation from monocular imagery

 Kaustubh led this work.
-I came up with the idea, served as mentor, and helped write some of the manuscript.
+I came up with the idea, mentored Kaustubh (admittedly, relatively sparsely), and helped write some of the manuscript.
+Sai, and particularly Kaustubh, were instrumental in driving this work to completion.

 - MonoLayout: Amodal scene layout from a single imageKaustubh Mani, Swapnil Daga, Shubhika Garg, Sai Shankar, Krishna Murthy Jatavallabhula, and Madhava Krishna KWACV 2020